-The British Council creates international opportunities for the people of the UK and other countries and builds trust between them worldwide.
+The British Council is the UK’s international organisation for cultural relations and educational opportunities.
+We create friendly knowledge and understanding between the people of the UK and other countries.
 Working effectively with diversity is an essential part of the British Council’s work.

 Our equality, diversity and inclusion policy commits us to ensuring that there is no unjustified discrimination in the recruitment, retention, training and development of staff on the basis of age, disability, gender including transgender, HIV/AIDS status, marital status including civil partnerships (a legally recognised relationship between two people of the same sex), pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, work pattern and on the basis of having or not having dependants or any other irrelevant grounds.